luka-casey/PocketSql/README.md

 ## Configuration

-Configure your database connection in the backend configuration (e.g. `appsettings.json` or environment variables).
-Example `appsettings.json` snippet:
+Configure your database connection by creating appsettings.json - Create in PocketsqlApi/configuration

 ```json
 {